bbauska/trump-2025-lies/README.md

 <h3>Carney says Canada “not for sale” after Trump pushes 51st state in Oval Office meeting.
 (ABC)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – May 7, 2025 – The Trump administration announced plans to deport migrants without legal status to Libya, a country plagued by violence.
 Human rights groups have called Libya’s migrant detention centers “horrific” and “deplorable.”
 The move was meant to communicate to those in the country illegally that they could be deported to countries with dangerous living conditions.
 US District Court Judge Brian Murphy said the proposed plan violated his court order that barred officials from deporting migrants to countries other than their own without first weighing whether they risk persecution or torture if sent there.
 The US State Department has warned against traveling to Libya “due to crime, terrorism, unexploded land mines, civil unrest, kidnapping, and armed conflict.”

-– May 8, 2025 – Trump’s tariff wars began to impact thousands of working-class and middle-class Americans.
+– May 8, 2025 – Trump’s tariff wars began to impact thousands of working-class and middle- class Americans.
 Sandy Alonso needed a new wheelchair.
 “It’s ten years old.
 Pieces are starting to break.”
 She wanted to replace the model she already had, which was made in China.
 It was light enough to load into her car herself.
 When she ordered her new chair, she discovered she would have to pay a 20 percent tariff fee.
 Before receiving her chair, Trump imposed more tariffs, and by the time the wheelchair arrived in Canada via China and crossed the border into the US, Alonso faced a steeper tariff of 145 percent.
 The total cost of her wheelchair was close to $6,000, of which nearly $3,500 was for tariffs alone.

 – May 9, 2025 – White House Deputy Chief of Staff Stephen Miller said that the Trump administration was “actively looking at” suspending habeas corpus, the right of a person to challenge their detention in court.
 Miller told reporters. “[Trump] said, ‘The Constitution is clear,’ stating that habeas corpus, ‘could be suspended in time of invasion.’”
 Article I of the Constitution says habeas corpus “shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it.”
 Stephen I. Vladeck, a law professor at Georgetown University, said that direction “is almost universally understood to authorize only Congress to suspend habeas corpus … The only reason why they would do this is because they’re losing in court.”

 – May 10, 2025 – Trump ordered the US Department of Homeland Security (DHS) to add at least 20,000 officers to enforce his deportation policies.
 He called on the department to begin “deputizing and contracting with state and local law enforcement officers, former federal officers, officers and personnel within other federal agencies, and other individuals.”
 In the preceding weeks, the DHS increased their raids in major cities, arresting international students and allowing officers more freedom where they make arrests, most recently in courthouses.
 The president’s order did not specify how the increase in staffing at the DHS would be funded.
 The proposed expansion comes as Trump is slashing federal government jobs in an attempt to downsize several government agencies and “eliminate waste.”
 A federal judge issued an emergency order, blocking further layoffs for at least two weeks.

-– May 11, 2025 – ABC reported that President Trump planned to accept a $400 million luxury jet from the Qatari royal family to replace Air Force One and that he planned to continue using the jet after his presidency.
+– May 11, 2025 – ABC reported that President Trump planned to accept a $400 million
+luxury jet from the Qatari royal family to replace Air Force One and that he planned to continue using the jet after his presidency.
 Democrats quickly criticized Trump’s plan as a “grift” with Senate Minority Leader Chuck Schumer adding, “It’s not just bribery, it’s premium foreign influence with extra legroom.”
 Trump quickly responded on social media, “So the fact that the Defense Department is getting a GIFT, FREE OF CHARGE, of a 747 aircraft to replace the 40-year-old Air Force One, temporarily, in a very public and transparent transaction, so bothers the Crooked Democrats that they insist we pay, TOP DOLLAR, for the plane.
 Anybody can do that!
 The Dems are World Class Losers!!!
 MAGA.”
 He later added that only a “stupid” person would turn down such an offer.
 Security and defense officials noted that the plane would also pose significant security problems, and even right-wing media stars criticized the move.
 “President Trump promised to drain the swamp,” said conservative podcaster Ben Shapiro.
 “This is not, in fact, draining the swamp.”

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Trump says only a “stupid person” would refuse Qatar’s gift of a New Air Force One jet.
 (Global News)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-– May 12, 2025 – The Trump administration announced a $1.4 million weapons sale to the United Arab Emirates, which included $1.3 billion for Chinook helicopters and $130 million for parts and support for F-16 fighter jets.
+– May 12, 2025 – The Trump administration announced a $1.4 million weapons sale to the
+United Arab Emirates, which included $1.3 billion for Chinook helicopters and $130 million for parts and support for F-16 fighter jets.
 Earlier in the year, Democratic Senator Chris Van Hollen and Representative Sara Jacobs criticized the UAE for providing weapons to the Rapid Support Forces, which the US has charged with genocide, war crimes, and ethnic cleansing in Sudan.
 “It is imperative that the United States not provide weapons to countries that are, in turn, providing military support to the RSF and complicit in its genocidal actions,” Van Hollen said.

 – May 12, 2025 – President Trump named Todd Blanche, his former defense attorney and the current deputy attorney general, as the acting Librarian of Congress.
 The previous Librarian of Congress, Carla Hayden, was abruptly fired on May 8 after conservative groups accused her of promoting “wokeness.”
 The first woman and first Black Librarian of Congress, Hayden had served in the role since 2016.
 Blanche has never worked in a library or archive.

 – May 12, 2025 – The Department of Homeland Security announced that it would end temporary protected status for Afghans in the US, putting more than nine thousand people at risk for deportation.
 After the withdrawal of US troops in Afghanistan, the Biden administration, recognizing worsening conditions under the Taliban, offered temporary protected status to Afghans in the US because it was not safe for them to return to their home country.
 “Afghanistan has had an improved security situation, and its stabilizing economy no longer prevent [sic] them from returning to their home country,” said DHS Secretary Kristi Noem.
 However, many resettlement advocacy groups disputed Noem’s claims.
 “The decision to terminate TPS for Afghanistan is not rooted in reality—it’s rooted in politics.
 Afghanistan remains under the control of the Taliban.
 There is no functioning asylum system.
 There are still assassinations, arbitrary arrests and ongoing human rights abuses, especially against women and ethnic minorities,” said Shawn VanDiver, president of #AfghanEvac.
 “What the administration has done today is betray people who risked their lives for America, built lives here, and believed in our promises.”

 – May 12, 2025 – The first white South Africans granted refugee status by the Trump administration arrived in the US, their pathway expedited by an executive order signed in February even as other refugee admission programs were halted on the first day of Trump’s presidency.
 The South African refugees, who claim they have faced racial discrimination and violence in South Africa, are Afrikaners, the white ethnic minority descended from European colonizers who created South Africa’s apartheid system in 1948.
 While most refugee applications take years to approve, the Trump administration approved the Afrikaners’ applications in under three months.
 “White farmers are being brutally killed, and the land is being confiscated in South Africa,” said Trump, claiming that there was a “genocide that’s taking place.”
 South African police data does not support Trump’s claims, and his characterization has been strongly disputed by South Africa’s government, experts, and even the Afrikaner group AfriForum.

-– May 13, 2025 – The Trump administration unveiled a massive $4.9 trillion tax plan with cuts to Medicaid, food stamps, and green energy programs.
+– May 13, 2025 – The Trump administration unveiled a massive $4.9 trillion tax plan with
+cuts to Medicaid, food stamps, and green energy programs.
 Named “THE ONE, BIG, BEAUTIFUL BILL,” it also included a new tax on private university endowments, a new requirement aimed at preventing the US citizen children of undocumented immigrants from receiving the child tax credit, and a provision terminating tax-exempt status for groups the State Department says support “terrorists,” which some warn could allow the Trump administration to punish groups it opposes.
 The bipartisan Joint Committee on Taxation stated that tax breaks would reduce revenue by $4.9 trillion over the next ten years, without even factoring in the new tax breaks; the nonpartisan Congressional Budget Office further estimated that the bill would cause 8.6 million people to lose their health care.

 – May 13, 2025 – President Trump began the first major international trip of his second term with intended stops in Saudi Arabia, Qatar, and the United Arab Emirates—all countries where the Trump Organization holds significant business interests.
 Throughout the week, Trump brushed off concerns about mixing personal business with political policy, telling reporters he didn’t know how a UAE firm had struck a deal with the Trump family company’s digital coin and sidestepping questions about the luxury jet Qatar had offered him.
 At a White House press briefing later in the week, Press Secretary Karoline Leavitt added, “It’s frankly ridiculous that anyone in this room would even suggest that President Trump is doing anything for his own benefit.
 This White House holds ourselves to the highest ethical standards.”
 However, according to CNN, the Trump family’s business ties with the Middle East have more than tripled since Trump’s first term in office.
 Government ethicists and watchdogs have warned that foreign governments may use business deals to try to influence Trump’s policy decisions.
 While US presidents typically divest their businesses or put them in blind trusts, Trump has instead allowed his children to manage his assets.
 Though the Trump Organization pledged to make no new deals with foreign governments during Trump’s term, the business recently announced a deal for a golf course in Qatar with a firm backed by Qatar’s sovereign wealth fund, Qatari Diar.